 Build a strong employer brand

 Fresh graduates are typically attracted to big and reputable organizations.
-The better your employer brand is, the more likely these talents will seek out your organization and apply to your open positions.
-Depending on how reputable your organization is, you may even receive unsolicited applications from time to time!
+The better your employer brand is, the more likely these talents will seek out your organization and apply it to your open positions.
+Depending on your organization’s reputation, you may also occasionally receive unsolicited applications!

 Advertise what makes your organization unique

-Obviously, you’re not the only one who wants to attract high-performing graduates.
-At the same time, you’re not the only one offering a generous salary, benefits, and perks to attract talent.
-It’s better to differentiate your organization by advertising what makes your organization unique.
 For example, some companies like to put in their job postings that they have signing bonuses or free trips abroad.
-Searching for your competitors’ job posts can also give you an idea on how you could set yourself apart from them.
-Bonus points if you could describe what an employee’s experience will be like if they work for you.
+Searching for your competitors’ job posts can also give you an idea of how you could set yourself apart from them.
+Bonus points if you could describe what employee experience will be like if they work for you.

-One of the most important rules in finding your target audience is to be where they are.
-This means using social media.
-With how mainstream social media sites are, it’s almost impossible that high-performing graduates won’t be in them.
+One of the most critical rules in finding your target audience is to be where they are.
+That includes using social media.
+It’s almost impossible that high-performing graduates won’t be in them.

 You can utilize social media through the following: